-Affects 2% to 5% of the population, slightly more common in women than in men, and most common in people between 40 and 70 years of age.
+Adhesive capsulitis affects 2% to 5% of the population.
+It is slightly more common in women than in men, and is most common in people between 40 and 70 years of age.

 Recent history of traumatic shoulder injury, prior surgery to affected shoulder, diabetes mellitus, thyroid disease, and previous history of adhesive capsulitis are all risk factors for developing adhesive capsulitis.

 Mainstay of treatment is physiotherapy and observation.
-Evidence shows that non-steroidal anti-inflammatory drugs and injected corticosteroids may also be beneficial therapies.
+Evidence shows that non-steroidal anti-inflammatory drugs and injected corticosteroids may also be beneficial.

 Refractory cases may require a surgical capsular release.
 This can be performed reliably and satisfactorily with arthroscopic techniques.

-It should be noted by treating clinicians that there remains a poor overall understanding of the exact pathogenesis of adhesive capsulitis.
-In addition, debate continues regarding the best treatment strategies.
-Unfortunately, there is a paucity of good-quality, randomised controlled trials that help to guide treating clinicians by providing a step-wise and systematic treatment algorithm.
-However, a critical review of available evidence shows that adhesive capsulitis is a self-limiting process and that most interventions, including non-operative treatments, are designed to mitigate or alleviate symptoms.
-They are also designed to speed up recovery and shorten the duration of painful symptoms and limited range of motion.
+A poor understanding of the pathogenesis of adhesive capsulitis underpins the continued debate regarding the best treatment strategies.
+There is a paucity of good-quality randomised controlled trials that help guide clinicians by providing a step-wise and systematic treatment algorithm.
+However, one critical review of available evidence found that most interventions, including non-operative treatments, are designed to mitigate or alleviate symptoms, speed up recovery, and reduce the duration of painful symptoms and limited range of motion.